+As previously stated, being aware of the risks of online support groups is always important.
 Remember your AA steps and follow your own gut instincts.
 If someone seems to be just a little bit “off” to you, proceed with extreme caution.
 Ask questions to verify their level of sincerity.
 If you still feel like that person is out of line, leave the chat room.

 Identify a Good Support Network